jasonbayton/11ty/_src/support.md

 ### Docs

+Browse guides, FAQs, and troubleshooting tips.

+<a href="/android" class="button small">Explore Docs</a>

-Take a look at [/android](/android), and if you don't see what you're looking for, try [/search](/search).
+If you don't see what you're looking for, try [/search](/search).
 There's a high likelihood your question may have been covered either directly, or indirectly, through existing docs.

-If you still don't find what you're looking for, you can [submit a request](https://github.com/jasonbayton/11ty/issues/new?assignees=jasonbayton&labels=documentation&template=content-request.md&title=%5BContent+request%5D) for content and I'll get to it as soon as I'm able.
+If you still don't find what you're looking for, you can [submit a request](https://github.com/jasonbayton/11ty/issues/new?assignees=jasonbayton&labels=documentation&template=content-request.md&title=%5BContent+request%5D) for content, and I'll get to it as soon as I'm able.

 **Benefit:** 24/7 access, many subjects and FAQs already covered, and if there's something missing it can be requested!